superoo7/superoo7.github.io/content/posts/chasm-scout-architecture-design.md

 At the heart of Chasm Protocol are two key components: Orchestrators and Scouts.
 - **Orchestrators** are like project managers.
 They receive requests (which we call "intents") from users, break them down into smaller tasks, and figure out the best way to get them done.

-- **Scouts**, are like specialized & skilled workers.
+- **Scouts** are like specialized & skilled workers.
 Each scout is capable of handling specific parts of a task.

 When an Orchestrator receives a request, it creates a plan (we call it a "Scroll") and sends it to the most suitable Scouts.